yisshan3/SCNT_Placenta_Multiomics/README.md

 # SCNT Placenta Multiomics

-This repository contains the computational pipelines and analytical workflows for investigating the single-cell and spatial multi-omic landscape of somatic cell nuclear transfer (SCNT) placentas.
-By integrating transcriptomic, epigenomic, and spatial modalities, this project aims to dissect the incomplete epigenetic reprogramming, genomic imprinting disruptions, and cell-state transitions underlying placental hyperplasia and developmental abnormalities in cloned embryos.
+This repository contains the computational pipelines and analytical workflows for investigating developmental defects of  somatic cell nuclear transfer (SCNT) placentas.
+We employed the 10X ARC multi-omics technology (snRNA+snATAC) to establish an atlas of SCNT and WT placentas and ULI-NChIP-seq technology to specifically interrogate the H3K27me3 modifications.

 ---

+## Data and Results
+Raw input datasets, as well as processed h5, count matrix, metadata, and bigWig files, are available at GEO.

+---

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

-## Workflow Architecture Overview
+## Contact
-The analysis uncovers cellular programs and regulatory networks using paired single-nucleus RNA sequencing (snRNA-seq), single-nucleus ATAC sequencing (snATAC-seq), and spatial transcriptomics.
+For questions or collaborations, please contact Sherry Yi (yisshan3@gmail.com) or the corresponding author Dr.Cizhong Jiang (czjiang@tongji.edu.cn).

+---